julesjazz/grapefruitlab/content/print/pity-fear.md

 ```
 All I need is an Autumn breeze
 Lazy evenings in a field of green
-You twirling your hair and staring up at me
+You twirl your hair and stare up at me
-My Gen Z horse girl fantasy
+Like some Gen Z horse-girl fantasy
 With your kiltie boots and your broomstick skirt
-And your Chelsey mullet meant to subvert
+Is that mullet of yours meant to subvert?
-Your grace and charm come naturally
+Your grace and charm all come naturally
-Enhanced by a lack of vanity
+All without a trace of vanity

 And what country girl seduces wits
 In a country dress and a can of Schlitz?